czka/archlinux-docker/README.md

 ###Usage

-- Download an <code>archlinux-bootstrap-<i>date-architecture</i>.tar.gz</code> archive, preferably the newest one (or expect a longer `pacman -Syu` run at `docker build`, plus the possibility of having to merge some files manually afterwards).
+- Download an <code>archlinux-bootstrap-<i>date-architecture</i>.tar.gz</code> archive, preferably the newest one (or expect a longer `pacman -Syu` run at `docker build`).
 From my experience, https://archive.archlinux.org/iso/ is a very fast mirror, but you may want to choose your preferred one on https://www.archlinux.org/download/.

 - Run <code>tar-fix.py --input=archlinux-bootstrap-<i>date-architecture</i>.tar.gz --output=bootstrap.tar.gz</code>.
 This will remove input tarball's top-level directory from all its component paths, and save that in the output tarball.
 As a result its content starts at `/` rather than `x86_64/` or `i686/`, and so will the filesystem of the Docker image.